kiboschool/course-frontend-web-dev/src/lessons/thinking-in-react/rendering-lists.md

 }
 ```

 In this example, we're displaying each person's name and age in the list item.
-Each list item has a unique key — the person's id.
+Each list item has a unique key — the person's ID.
 The `PeopleList` component is then rendered to the root DOM node with the people array passed as a prop.